-- Safe Haven - is a term used to describe homes and locations outside the entire Tampa Bay area.
+- Safe House is a term used to describe homes and locations outside of evacuation zones and flood zones.
+This applies to individuals and families who live in mobile homes or, reside in flood or evacuation zones.
+Knowing if you are potential evacuee and the location of your assigned "Safe House" is crucial to this process.
+All personnel must identify someone living outside the declared evacuation zones, thus becoming a guest to the host family.
+The Installation Commander or Unit Commander may also decide to place stricter restrictions on Safe House locations. - Safe Haven is a term used to describe homes and locations outside the entire Tampa Bay area.
 When this evacuation is declared, personnel may have to relocate well outside of the area; possibly even outside of the Florida.
 This location will be known as your "Safe Haven."
 Each individual is responsible for planning this type of evacuation.
 Safe Haven locations must be with in the continental United States, and you must be able to return to MacDill AFB within 24 hours of a recall.
 The installation Commander or Unit Commander may also decide to place stricter restrictions on Safe Haven locations.

 HOME INFORMATION

-What is the evacuation zone where your home is
+What t is the evacuation zone where your home is located?

-locate

-elevation for your home's first floor?
+What t is the elevation for your home's first floor?

 YES NO LOCATION:

 I live in a Storm Surge Evacuation Zone.

 I live in a mobile or manufactured home.

 I live in an RV or onboard a boat.

 I live on the coastline, an offshore island, or near a river/ flood plain.

 I live in a high-rise building as winds are generally stronger at higher elevations.

 YES NO STRUCTURE:

 Does My home not have storm shutters or window protection?

 Does my home have a hurricane-rated garage door?

 Does my home has a gabled roof?

 YES NO VULNERABILITY:

 Am I required to purchase flood insurance?

 Was my home was built prior to 2003?

 Are there large trees that could hit my house if they blew over?

 Does my home has two or more stories constructed of different materials?
-(CBS lower
+(CBS lower story

-story and wood framed upper story)
+and wood framed upper story)

-Do I live in a building with an elevator and would have a hard time getting in and out if
+Do I live in a building with an elevator and would have a hard time getting in and out if the

-the elevator did not work?
+elevator did not work?

-NOT NOTE: If you answered YES to any of these questions, you or your home may be vulnerable to the

-NOTE: If you answered YES to any of these questions, you or your home may be vulnerable to the impact of a hurricane.
+NOTI E: If yo u answered YES to any of these questions, you or your home may be vulnerable to the impact of

+a hurricane.
 If you cannot protect and strengthen those areas, you should consider evacuation.